virusme/Automated-Trader-for-The-Chartist/README.md

 > * The software is made available with single-computer license i.e. locked to one computer.
 > * In case you want to run this software on multiple computers increase the number of license's required during the registration process or contact info@theportfoliotrader.com for assistance.
 > * _This application should run fine on LINUX and OS X/Mac OS via [Mono](http://www.mono-project.com/).
 However, I have not tested this thoroughly.
 Contact info@theportfoliotrader.com if you want me to perform a thorough testing on LINUX or OS X/Mac OS_
+> * Dependency on Internet Explorer is temporary, I have included it so that the user can visualise the website login and file access actions
 <br>
 <br>